rinigus/patcher/README.md

   * Line with assert in zip/META-INF/com/google/android/updater-script
     has to be updated

   * IMPORTANT!
-Update line with mount.
+Update lines with mount.
 Right now its

     * mount("ext4", "EMMC", "/dev/block/platform/msm_sdcc.1/by-name/system", "/system");
+    * mount("ext4", "EMMC", "/dev/block/platform/msm_sdcc.1/by-name/userdata", "/data");

     See what are yours mount options (you could check corresponding scripts for CM and SFOS).